 A fetoscope can sometimes detect a heartbeat as early as 14 weeks, although 20 weeks–or even more–is more common.

 Top 9 risks of fetal heart rate monitors

 What these companies fail to mention is that at-home fetal heart monitors can carry some serious risks.
 Even the FDA says to avoid them!

 💔 Risk #1: You’re not trained to use a fetal heart monitor

 Without proper training as a sonographer, it can be difficult to pick up the baby’s heartbeat.
-Maybe baby’s in a bad position, or maybe what you think is their heartbeat is actually your stomach digesting the salsa you had with lunch.
+Maybe baby’s in a bad position, or maybe what you think is their heartbeat is actually your stomach digesting the salsa you had with lunch or your own heartbeat, not the baby’s.
 Any internal sound picked up on unsophisticated equipment by someone who isn’t trained in the device can sound like a heartbeat.

 💔 Risk #2 You don’t know how to recognize a dangerous change

 Again, without the proper training, it’s not a reliable method to read a baby’s heartbeat.
 You could be falsely reassured by finding your baby’s heartbeat, when in reality, you’re not likely to recognize a problem even if you do find the heartbeat.

 Unless you’re trained as a midwife or obstetrician, how will you know how to detect a change in heart rate or rhythm that may indicate a potential issue?